Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 ```

 - 1st argument: An `ItemStack`, the result of the recipe
-- 2nd argument: An array of *45* numbers, a value of `0` indicates the position does not have a stitch, a value of `1` indicates the position does have a stitch
+- 2nd argument: An array of 45 numbers (9 wide by 5 tall, as mapped to the corners of the sewing table's grid spaces), a value of `0` indicates the position does not have a stitch, a value of `1` indicates the position does have a stitch
-- 3rd argument: An array of *32* numbers, a value of `-1` indicates the position does not have a cloth, a value of `0` indicates the position has a dark cloth, a value of `1` indicates the position has a light cloth
+- 3rd argument: An array of 32 numbers (8 wide by 4 tall, as mapped to the squares of the sewing table's grid spaces), a value of `-1` indicates the position does not have a cloth, a value of `0` indicates the position has a dark cloth, a value of `1` indicates the position has a light cloth

 ### Example